tmikeschu/career-development-curriculum/module_three/finding_opportunities.md

 * Coffee Meetings
 * Informational Interviews
 * Interviews
-* IceBox -- these can be ideas that don't fit in another category but that you might want to explore at a later time

 *Feel free to add more that are relevant to keeping you organized*